Haus4/NeCo/docs/SRS.md

 #### 3.1.5 Relay messages
 The server receives messages of all users an relays them according to the session the user is in.

-#### 3.1.6 Chat encrypted
-The app provides an encypted chat, where messages get encrypted with RSA and AES.

-#### 3.1.7 Share files
+#### 3.1.6 Share files
 The user is able to share files with the chatroom.

+#### 3.1.7 Chat Geo-localized
+The app provides the user with the possibility to receive a message from another in a certain distance around you.

-#### 3.1.8 Moderated Chat
+#### 3.1.8 Chat encrypted
-The app provides naming a moderator, who is able to kick or ban users and delete messages.
+The app provides an encypted chat, where messages get encrypted and signed with ECDSA.

-#### 3.1.9 Get Points
+#### 3.1.9 Manage Lobby
+he app provides the server with the possibility to manage lobbies.

+#### 3.1.10 Visualize Lobby
-The app provides a reward system where the user gets points for joining a chatroom or using the app.
+The app provides the server with the possibility to visualisze lobbies.

 ### 3.2 Usability